a920604a/blog_config/source/_posts/Blind-Curated-75.md

 > *653. Two Sum IV - Input is a BST
 > 560. Subarray Sum Equals K
 > 2006.
 Count Number of Pairs With Absolute Difference K

-> 1679.
-Max Number of K-Sum Pairs
-> 1711.
-Count Good Meals
-> 2023.
-Number of Pairs of Strings With Concatenation Equal to Target